The Patients of Saints: Visiting The Mayo Clinic, Rochester, MN

 Dr. Henry Stanley Plummer revolutionized the practice of medicine.
 Developing a simple, easily retrievable medical record system and inventing a cable-carrier system for circulating correspondence, Dr. Plummer laid the groundwork for integrated group practice and opened the door to specialization.
 In addition, Dr. Plummer was at the forefront of X-Ray diagnostics, one of the earliest Americans to master the technology.

 Four years later Dr. Plummer became the hirer, when he secured the services of Dr. Louis B. Wilson, another all-star of medical advancement.
 Dr. Wilson developed a laboratory procedure to perform microscopic analysis of specimens for rapid diagnosis during surgery.
 His method became the foundation for the use of laboratories in hospitals.

-By 1914 St. Mary’s Hospital had established a national reputation for being at the cutting edge of surgical medicine and was redefining what a hospital could be.
-All of this because of a tornado.
+By 1914 St. Mary’s Hospital had established a national reputation for being at the forefront of surgical medicine and was redefining what a hospital could be.
+All of this was because of a tornado.